smudge/decks/railsconf-2022/slides.md

 ![long-lived db](/images/long-lived-db.png)

 <!--
 So if we just... didn't reset the database ever, and kept it around indefinitely, all of the demo functionality would still work as intended.
+And it would be easier to maintain, because it had fewer moving parts.
 -->

 ---